coltenkrauter/umbro-cdk/docs/OVERVIEW.md

 ## Cost Optimization

 - **Pay-per-request DynamoDB** - Only pay for actual usage
+- **Vercel Edge Functions** - Global performance with minimal cost
 - **CloudWatch log retention** - Automatic cleanup of old logs
 - **Resource tagging** - Track costs by project and environment
 - **Minimal always-on resources** - Most services scale to zero when not in use

+## What You Need to Deploy

+Since Venice handles account-level infrastructure, you only need to ensure:

+1. **AWS Account ID** is available in your GitHub repository variables (handled by Venice)
+2. **AWS Region** is configured (defaults to us-east-1)
+3. **Environment Variables** are set for your deployment stage

+The GitHub OIDC provider and account-level security policies are automatically configured by Venice, so you can focus on deploying just the application-specific resources.